sbb-design-systems/lyne-components/DEVELOPER.md

 It is possible to debug tests and/or run them in isolation with Visual Studio Code.
 The following code snippet can be placed in `.vscode/launch.json`.
 Replace `test:csr` with either `test:ssr:hydrated` or `test:ssr:non-hydrated` to test SSR.
+Add the `--debug` param to enable breakpoint debugging and the detailed test report.

 ```json
   ...